 What Is Robotics as a Service (RaaS)?

-Robotics as a service is a subscription-style business model where robotics companies offer clients and customers the opportunity to rent robots for use across industries from logistics and manufacturing to service and hospitality.
+Robotics as a service, or robots as a service, is a subscription-style business model where robotics companies offer clients and customers the opportunity to rent robots for use across industries from logistics and manufacturing to service and hospitality.
 As a result, companies that want to incorporate automation tools into their workplace — like robotic vacuums in hotels or autonomous forklifts in warehouses — no longer have to contend with the high costs typically associated with purchasing advanced automation tools outright.

 Brad Porter, founder and CEO of Collaborative Robotics, an early stage robotics venture that’s developing a cobot for use across industries, equates RaaS to a financing model that plays to a company’s return on investment.